TEN-framework/portal/content/docs/ten_framework/graph.md

   ]
 }
 ```

-Although the reference syntax (such as `"extension": "graph_any_name:ext_d"`) seems to expose the internal details of the subgraph, development tools can use the `exposed_messages` information so that developers don't need to understand these details.
-Development tools can:

-1. Present the command interfaces exposed by the subgraph
-2. Allow developers to connect directly to these interfaces
-3. Automatically handle internal details to generate the correct graph definition

-This greatly simplifies the development process, allowing developers to focus on functional logic rather than underlying details.

 #### Key Concepts

 The subgraph mechanism introduces three key concepts:

 1. **Message Exposure** (exposed_messages):
-   - Subgraphs declare their exposed interfaces through the `exposed_messages` field
+   - Subgraphs declare interfaces exposed to the outside through the `exposed_messages` field
+   - Mainly for development tools to implement smart prompts and checks
+   - Hides subgraph internal details, enhancing the development experience

+2. **Property Exposure** (exposed_properties):
+   - Subgraphs declare properties exposed to the outside through the `exposed_properties` field
-   - Mainly for development tools to use, implementing intelligent prompts and checks
+   - Mainly for development tools to implement smart prompts and checks
-   - Hiding internal details of subgraphs, enhancing development experience
+   - Hides subgraph internal details, enhancing the development experience

-2. **Subgraph Reference and Naming**:
+3. **Subgraph Reference and Naming**:
-   - Reference other graph files via `"type": "subgraph"`
+   - Reference other graph files through `"type": "subgraph"`
    - Each subgraph has a unique identifying name, serving as a namespace
    - Prevents conflicts between elements with the same name in different subgraphs

-3. **Cross-graph Connections**:
+4. **Cross-Graph Connections**:
-   - Reference elements within subgraphs via namespace syntax (e.g., `graph_any_name:ext_d`)
+   - Reference elements inside subgraphs through namespace syntax (like `subgraph_1:ext_d`), or reference subgraphs through the `subgraph` field
-   - Allow elements in subgraphs to interact with the main graph
+   - Makes elements inside subgraphs interactable with the main graph
-   - Build complex cross-graph message flows
+   - Builds complex cross-graph message flows

-In summary, the `exposed_messages` field describes how messages flow into the graph from its boundaries, and development tools use this field to provide smart prompts, making it easier for developers to specify how messages flow to the graph boundaries.
+In summary, the `exposed_messages` and `exposed_properties` fields describe how messages flow inward from the graph boundary, and development tools use these fields to provide smart prompts, making it easier for developers to specify how messages flow toward the graph boundary.

 #### Flattening Mechanism

-Eventually, the graph referencing subgraphs is flattened into a normal graph structure, ensuring runtime uniformity and efficiency:
+Eventually, graphs referencing subgraphs will be flattened into regular graph structures, ensuring runtime uniformity and efficiency.
+However, this flattening result won't be seen by users; it's flattened into memory for use in the TEN runtime or TEN manager.
+Note that in the flattened graph definition, it's just the original extensions and the connections between these extensions.

 ```json
 {